-On 4 September 2020 the Board of Directors declared interim dividends attributable to the owners of the Company amounting to RUB736,225 thousand (USD9,755 thousand), which corresponds to RUB9.8 (USD0.13) per share.
+On 4 September 2020 the Board of Directors recommended the payment of RUB736,225 thousand as interim dividends which corresponds to RUB9.8 per share.
 The dividends were paid on 20 October 2020.

-On 11 August 2020 the Board of Directors declared final dividends for the year 2019 attributable to the owners of the Company amounting to RUB1,389,813 thousand (USD18,839 thousand), which corresponds to RUB18.5 (USD0.25) per share.
+On 11 August 2020 the Board of Directors recommended the payment of RUB1,389,813 thousand as final dividends for the year 2019 which corresponds to RUB18.5 per share.
 The dividend distribution was approved by the Extraordinary General Meeting of the shareholders on 3 September 2020.
 The dividends were paid on 13 October 2020.